 Liveright Publishing / W.W.
 Norton & Company / 372 pages / $27.95 cloth / March 2014

 Jennifer Nugent Duffy

 Who’s Your Paddy will cause controversy, disagreement and hopefully enlightened discussion, because the topics – whether racism is “a socially constructed response or an inherited trait?” as well as “the complexities of Irishness” – are always timely and urgent.
 Nugent Duffy is Associate Professor of History at Western Connecticut State University, and the book is the result of research she did for her master’s degree.
 Her laboratory was Yonkers, NY, described as “a working class bridge between the towers of Manhattan to the south and the pampered hills of Westchester County to the north.”
 Duffy defines three categories of Irish for her research: assimilated Irish ethnics from the 19th century; Irish white flighters who emigrated to the Bronx in the 1950s but then moved to Yonkers in the 1970s; and new Irish immigrants who arrived in the early 1990s.
-The book is a fascinating investigation of how the Irish interact with each other, over generations, and how they respond to the larger issues of race, class, law and order, and assimilation in America.

 New York University Press / 308 pages / $26.00 paperback / December 2013